-Abstract submission re-open!
+Abstract submission have now closed

 Never has there been a more important time to celebrate epidemiology, share our work and bring together all of those interested in epidemiology internationally.
 The Congress was already coming together with a wonderful response to the call for abstracts (over 1100), outstanding speakers and an excellent selection of workshops.
 We acknowledge all of the support from all of those assisting in organisation, sponsoring, expressing interest, submitting abstracts and otherwise involved.

 The congress website will be updated soon and for more details click here for Frequently Asked Questions.
 We hope you will support us in working together to make this Congress successful and inclusive and join us to celebrate epidemiology.

 Held every three years the World Congress of Epidemiology will come to Australia in 2021.
 The International Epidemiology Association and the Australasian Epidemiology Association invite you to attend the premier conference on epidemiology that will focus on Methodological Innovations in Epidemiology which reflects the innovative progress in Epidemiology and Public Health.